farm-ng/amiga-dev-kit/website/docs/hardware/electronics.md

 ![schematics of power circuit](./assets/circuit48.png)

-To help communication, we use the motor names to identify the harnesses, the A-D harness is secured to the truck bars as it is also the case for the B-C harness on the other side.
-The cross harness \
-that links the two sides is secured using fir tree fasteners and zip ties.
+We use the motor names to identify the harnesses, the A-D harness is secured to the truck bars as it is also the case for the B-C harness on the other side.
+The cross harness that links the two sides is secured using fir tree fasteners and zip ties.

 Each fork also includes an additional Anderson connector for charging or connecting other 48V